JMcWhorter150/redux_combining_react/README.md

 #### 'Smart containers' (a.k.a.
 "The Iron Man Suit')

+- `containers/` - holds all your smart containers
 - they know all about redux!
     - have access to redux state
     - can call the store's `dispatch()`